Puneeth50/tl-techincal-test/README.md

 Open the project with VS Code, IntelliJ, Eclipse or any other IDE of your choice

+FE

 1. Go to terminal.
 2. `npm install` -- to install the app
 3. `npm start` -- to run the app

+BE

+1. Go to terminal.
+2. `./gradle build` -- to build the app
+3. `./gradle bootrun` -- to run the app

 ## Task